 Lip Seal Goes Bad & Begins To Leak

 As mentioned above, the lip seal on my toilet went bad in less than a year.
 I tried to do all the things the manual said to take care of the toilet and didn’t even use it that much.
 However, the lip seal started leaking and eventually shriveled up and became totally useless.
 In the end, I’m not sure if it was my fault or if I got a faulty unit.
 This is a replaceable part in case this ever happens to you.

 However, no replacement was ever sent to me.
 I emailed them back about it but got no response.
-I ended up purchasing a new one since it was needed.
-Unfortunately, customer service and their warranty isn’t what I had hoped it would be.
+I ended up giving up and purchasing a new one since it was needed.

 Much like the Thetford toilet from above, the Dometic 976 is a great option for those looking for a small toilet that has a good capacity.
 Many of the features are the same with slight differences.